binarygit/rock-paper-scissors/README.md

 pseudocode:

-make a func that getsinput from user and passes it into another function that turns the input into lowecase letters create an array containing rock, paper, scissors use math.random to select one of the three and return it In func(P.S, C.S) input getfunc and select function in select func create logic for win and lose
+create getInput() that gets input from user and pass it to tolowercase() which turns the input into lowercase create computerPlay() in which initialize choices array containing the 3 choices computerPlay should return a random choice create gameLogic() that should be fed with computerPlay() and tolowercase()

-logic:
+for Logic:
+create three switch statements that are entered when user selects
+1. rock 2. paper 3. scissors
+Inside each create three cases in which comp selects
+1. rock 2. paper 3. scissors
-use a switch statement, where the human's input is taken into account and based on that results are drawn.
-Eg: if human selects rock, enter switch 1, case 1, if comp is rock then log draw. and so on.
+Eg: if user selects rock, enter switch 1, go to case one where comp selects rock: display message "tie"

-Create two var with name scoreTrackuser and comp in game() Create a loop that runs select() 5 times
-Write a if statement into the loop which if the str.index finds user then user++, if not then comp++ Write if statement out of the loop, in which the one with higher no. wins.
+create game() that is fed gameLogic()
+Inside game(), create two var: userCount and compCount and create a for loop that loops 5 times inside which gameLogic() is run right below gameLogic() (inside loop) create a comparision statement that checks whether the string "user" was included in the message returned by gameLogic() or not if yes, userCount++ if no, compCount--
+After loop is run, create a comparision statement which checks for higher count if userCount > compCount: user wins else comp wins.
+Display winner.